September 28, 2021

 The dentist then puts a temporary crown over the tooth to protect it and the impression is sent to a lab that makes the crown.
 This step may take some days.

-After the crown comes in, the patient is called for the second visit and the dentist cements the crown to the tooth.
+After the crown comes in, the patient is called for a second visit and the dentist cements the crown to the tooth.

 The ‘temporary crown step’ can be skipped with this procedure.